kongdai123/DL_final_shangzhou_tianfu/content/post/object-detection-from-2d-images/index.md

 We use the KITTI \[7] Vision Benchmark Suite.
 The dataset is already labeled and has a size of 24 GB.
 The KITTI dataset is compiled for autonomous driving development.
 The images of the KITTI dataset consist of mainly outdoor roads scenes, with a lot of cars and other objects like pedestrians and houses.
 It consists of 7481 training images and 7518 test images, comprising a total of 80256 labeled objects.
 For this project, we focus on object detection for cars only.
 Because only those 7481 training images have publicly available labels, we random split them into training and validation sets.
 The training set is 80% of the whole dataset (5984 images) while the validation is 20% of the whole dataset (1497 images).
 No data augmentation is utilized for our project.

-The data consists of 2D RGB images and a corresponding txt file for the labels.
-In the label txt file, there are 16 values separated by spaces for each labeled object.
+The data consists of 2D RGB images and a corresponding *txt* file for the labels.
+In the label *txt* file, there are 16 values separated by spaces for each labeled object.
 The first value is the class in string format, the second value is the “truncated” value, a 0 or 1 value that refers to the object being on the edge of an image.
 The third value is the “occluded” value, a 0 or 1 value which refers to the object being occluded.
 The 4th value is the alpha, which is the observation angle of the object, ranging from -pi to pi.
 The 5th to 8th value is the 2D bounding box.
-The next 9th to 11th values are the dimensions height, width and length in meters.
-The next 12th to 14th values are the x,y,z location in meters.
+The next 9th to 11th values are the 3D dimensions height, width and length in meters.
+The next 12th to 14th values are the 3D x, y, z location in meters.
 The 15th value is the rotation value, the angle of the object with respect to the camera in \[-pi, pi].
 Finally, the 16th value is the score, only for predictions, ranging from 0 to 1.
 We output our prediction in the same format as the labels for evaluation.

 For the evaluation, we followed the standard average precision (AP) evaluation criteria proposed in the Pascal VOC benchmark \[8].
 A car detection can be counted as true positive only if its overlap with the ground truth bounding box is above 70%.
 By adjusting the confidence threshold for detection, a precision-recall (PR) curve can be obtained with 40 different recall positions.
 The AP can then be calculated as the area under the PR curve.
 We use this calculated average precision value as the measure of the performance of our system.
 The KITTI benchmark evaluation criterion has three levels of difficulty: Easy, Medium, and Hard  \[7].
 The object's minimum bounding box height decreases with increasing difficulty, while the maximum occlusion level and maximum truncation increases with increasing difficulty.